product_id = 1863402881073variant_id =

 Our lab analysis will tell you how much hydrogen and methane was found in your breath sample – before and after drinking 420 millilitres of apple juice.
 Learn how to combat your symptoms by changing your diet with the help of our recommendations for action.
 Our extensive health information explains what happens in your intestines when you are fructose-intolerant and what the causes may be.

-FAQs about the Fructose Intolerance Test
+Frequently asked questions about Fructose Intolerance Test

 Why take a fructose intolerance test?